This site doesn't use cookies, tracking-scripts and doesn't store any user-data.

 Until the 20th century, tattoos in Japan were primarily associated with outlaws known as yakuza, but with the decline of the yakuza industry and the increasing recognition of Japanese tattoos overseas, it has regained its status as a mainstream culture.

-At Hanabusa Studio, we offer a diverse range of Japanese tattoos created by talented artists, led by Japanese Artist Toshihide as well as artists from Spain, Sweden, and Brazil.
+At Hanabusa Studio, we offer a diverse range of Japanese tattoos led by Japanese Artist Toshihide (by Tebori) as well as artists from Spain, Sweden, and Brazil (machine work).

 • The art of Tebori by Toshihide